-In that light it seems quite likely that SCOTUS will find that the mandate is unconstitutional.
-Which will lead to the next challenge of severability, this one seems to be a coin flip with reasonable arguments on both sides.
+In that light, it seems quite likely that SCOTUS will find the mandate unconstitutional, which will lead to the next challenge of severability.
+This one seems to be a coin flip with reasonable arguments on both sides.

 So, to save PPACA legislatively, the Democrats would need to secure the trifecta, i) the Supreme Court’s review would need to be substantially delayed, (e.g., after the election, and after the start of the new congressional term), ii) secure the White House, retain the house and win a majority in the Senate, and iii) immediately pass legislation to save PPACA which would need to move swiftly through the halls of Congress and the White House.
 This seems highly unlikely, with Republicans unlikely to support any proposal from the Democrats and the Democrats unable to agree on a strategy (e.g., fix PPACA, replace with Medicare for all, add a public option, etc.).
 So, it appears that this will be left to the Supreme Court to rule with a high probability of a finding that the mandate is unconstitutional and a wide open question on severability; all of which makes strategic decisions a coin toss (never comforting).
 So, what is a hospital to do?

 - For those that haven’t yet filed for the MSSP

 program, it might be prudent to extend the planning portion of formation until

 2021 and let the SCOTUS review and the results of the election emerge prior to

 adding any more time and resources to the pursuit.
 In the meantime: